DSD-DBS/capella-dockerimages/README.md

 First of all, you have to add the source to your `apt`-sources and add the apt keys.

-Recommandation: Spawn a Docker container and execute the steps inside the container.
+Recommendation: Spawn a Docker container and execute the steps inside the container.

 ```zsh
 echo "deb http://de.archive.ubuntu.com/ubuntu/ focal main"